+Additionally, investors may also consider investing in a Gold IRA, which requires the services of specialized Gold IRA custodians to facilitate the transaction.
 Gold ETFs are similar to mutual funds that are listed on stock exchanges, that is,.
 Like an equity investment fund, in which an asset management company (AMC) collects a reserve of money from investors to invest in stocks, this is the case here, but with pure gold as a base. .
 The price of the ETF correlates with the underlying physical gold, adding the flexibility of investing in stocks to the old and simple investment in gold.

 In basic terms, buying gold ETFs means buying gold electronically.
 Each unit of a gold ETF represents one gram of gold and has a purity of 99.5%.
 This physical gold is stored in the vaults of custodian banks and functions as a base from which units derive value.
 There are two methods for investing in gold ETFs: one is the direct route and the second is the passive investment route.